usubram/slack-quick-bots/README.md

 *  Auto generated contextual help/error messages, so just setup the bot and forget it.
 *  Configurable command param for great control.
 *  Block direct message to a bot and hence bot could only respond in a public channel, now you know who is using the bot (sounds simple but a killer feature).
+*  Access control a bot or specific bot command based on slack user id.
 *  Log support.
 Simple console or winston like, your choice.
 *  exciting features to follow soon.